Green-Meldrim House Museum

 General William T. Sherman, Sherman’s Memoirs, pp 494-495

-Shortly after his arrival at Green’s home, Sherman sat down and penned his famous telegram to President Lincoln:
+Shortly after his arrival at Green’s home on the 22nd of December, Sherman sat down and penned his famous telegram to President Lincoln:

 I beg to present you as a Christmas-gift the city of Savannah, with one hundred and fifty heavy guns and plenty of ammunition, also about twenty-five thousand bales of cotton.